schaener/Quiz-App/README.md

 # Quiz App

-Quiz App is a Flutter project designed to provide a modern and user-friendly application.
+Quiz Apps is a Flutter project designed to provide a modern and user-friendly application.

 ## Tech